Empirical AI safety research

 Researcher

 Rahul Kumar.
 Independent AI safety researcher.
 MCA 2024, NIT Warangal.
-Applied AI Engineer at DevRev.
 This work was conducted as part of the BlueDot Impact Technical AI Safety Project.
 Initial compute funded by a BlueDot Impact rapid grant.

 Funding